auth0/docs/articles/quickstart/backend/laravel/01-authorization.md

 The example above uses manually-generated tokens which are not long-lived.
 Once your API is live on the web and ready to accept requests, the applications making the requests will need to create their tokens using one of a few ways:

-- Mobile, desktop, and other native applications will use a [Mobile/Native Login Flow](https://auth0.com/docs/flows/concepts/mobile-login-flow)
+- Mobile, desktop, and other native applications will use a [Mobile/Native Login Flow](https://auth0.com/docs/flows/concepts/auth-code-pkce)
-- CLIs, daemons, or services running on your back-end will use an [Machine-to-Machine Flow](https://auth0.com/docs/flows/concepts/m2m-flow)
+- CLIs, daemons, or services running on your back-end will use an [Machine-to-Machine Flow](https://auth0.com/docs/flows/concepts/client-credentials)
-- Web applications can use the [Regular Web App Login Flow](https://auth0.com/docs/flows/concepts/regular-web-app-login-flow)
+- Web applications can use the [Authorization Code Flow](https://auth0.com/docs/flows/concepts/auth-code)

 Regardless of the type, the application will need to request the audience of this API during the login flow to receive a correctly-formed access token.